 - The Twilight one-shot book Life and Death: Twilight Reimagined is set in an alternate universe where the major characters are genderflipped; Bella Swan becomes Beaufort Swan, Edward Cullen becomes Edythe Cullen, Jacob Black becomes Julie Black, etc. Not everyone is genderflipped, though; Beaufort still moves to Forks to live with his father after his mother remarried.

-- The Red Dwarf episode appropriately titled "Parallel Universe" featured gender-bent versions of most of the main characters (except for the cat; his parallel-universe equivalent was a dog).
+- The Red Dwarf episode appropriately titled "Parallel Universe" features gender-bent versions of most of the main characters (except for the cat; his parallel-universe equivalent is a dog).
 Also, in this parallel universe, men are the ones that can get pregnant, resulting in women being the dominant gender (Wilma Shakespeare was the most famous writer in that universe, while Nellie Armstrong was the first person to walk on the moon).
-However, the gender gap has closed since the 60s thanks to the efforts of masculists like Jeremy Greer.
+However, the gender gap has closed since the 1960s thanks to the efforts of masculists like Jeremy Greer.
+The episode makes a point of acknowledging how Lister and Rimmer don't find their female counterparts attractive despite the fact that all their pick-up lines are what they would use on women, with the female Rimmer objectifying her male counterpart the same way he does with the female Lister.
+The episode also has the female Rimmer slut-shame Lister after he sleeps with his counterpart, and since in this universe men give birth, Lister gets to experience his counterpart's attitude that it was his responsibility to take precautions.

 - Sliders: The antagonist of the episode "Double Cross", Logan St. Claire, is revealed towards the end to be the double of main character Quinn Mallory.
 This is their first time encountering such a situation, as the Sliders' doubles have typically been just that, doubles.